Key takeaways

 Zepbound (tirzepatide) and Mounjaro (tirzepatide), for example, produce an average weight loss of 15%–20.9% in about the same time, according to a 72-week trial for obesity.

-Oral Wegovy seems to have similar side effects and risks as other semaglutide medications, mostly affecting the GI system.
+The Wegovy pill has similar side effects and risks as other semaglutide medications, mostly affecting the GI system.

 Based on phase 3 trials of the 25-mg Wegovy pill, the frequency of GI side effects was similar to what was seen in trials of Wegovy 2.4 mg weekly injections.
 These include: